CSH-Integration/learning-library/workshops/apipcs-workshop/README.md

-# Name Of The Workshop
+# Oracle API Platform Cloud Service Workshop

-Welcome to the ...workshop.
-This workshop will walk you through the process of...
+This workshop will walk you through the process of setting up an API Platform instance, install and running an API Gateway, and finally deploy an API to the gateway.

-To learn more about this workshop please watch the video below.
+To learn more about this product, please follow the link below.

-<a href="https://youtu.be/" target="_video">Workshop Overview</a>
+<a href="https://cloud.oracle.com/api-platform" target="_video">Oracle API Platform portal</a>

 ### **Step 1**: Acquire an Oracle Cloud Trial or Workshop Account